"Flame Core Online"

 The mighty Scorch, or "Papa Scorch" as the community likes to call it, was one of the first new Titans to be revealed for Titanfall 2.
 With its arsenal of fire-based attacks Scorch is perfect for area-control and a fan-favourite among players.
 Like Legion, it is based on the heavy Ogre class from the first Titanfall.
 Accordingly, Scorch features a bulky overall shape as well as a hefty backpack with numerous boosters to give him the necessary mobility.
 All of this makes for a varied LEGO® build, though some elements were rather difficult to address.

 The cockpit was especially tricky to recreate with LEGO® given its curved shape.
 This is the case because Scorch inherits many design elements from the Ogre Titan from the original Titanfall including the hatch and leg designs.
 Back in 2016 I could not find enough suitable pieces to create an accurate model, so I put the project on hold.
-The introduction of the new wedge slopes as well as the quarter circle tile allowed me to arrive at the satisfactory representation seen here.
+The introduction of the new wedge slopes (Part ID 29119 and 29120) as well as the quarter circle tile (Part ID 25269) allowed me to arrive at the satisfactory representation seen here.
 Additionally, all detailed parts used are original LEGO® parts.
 None of the pieces had to be custom-printed or painted.

 Just like the other Titans, I wanted Scorch to have his standard paint job, but I took some liberty in implementing it.
-In the game its main color is definitely tan, but - depending on the lighting in a scene - its secondary color looks almost olive.
-Since this shade of green is very faint compared to the saturated olive green LEGO® bricks, I decided to instead use dark tan bricks.
-The only part I kept in olive is a detail on his backpack.
+In the game its main color is definitely tan (Colour-ID 2), but - depending on the lighting in a scene - its secondary color looks almost olive.
+Since this shade of green is very faint compared to the saturated olive green LEGO® bricks, I decided to not implement it and instead use dark tan (Colour-ID 69) bricks.
+The only part I kept the olive green accent (Colour-ID 155) is the tank on its backpack.
+This is also my personal part highlight of the model as it uses a quite unusual part, namely a LEGO® car front (Part-ID 98835).

 Welcome to Angel City